xnetcat/xnetcat/README.md

-# Hi there

-Welcome to my profile!
-I am Jakub, full-stack developer from Poland.
-My favorite technologies right now are: React.js, JavaScript, Node.js, Python, Flask
+# Hi, my name is Jakub.

+I am self-taught software developer from Poland.
+I have used multiple technologies to create various projects ranging from web scraping to web servers.
+I have a good grasp in every field.

 - 🌱 I’m currently learning: **nothing right now :((**